 Rekenreks in the Classroom

-*This would best be accomplished at the teacher table during small-group rotations.
+In my experience working with young children, this would best be accomplished at the teacher table during small-group rotations.
 I definitely DO NOT recommend attempting to construct these in a whole-group setting!

-Here is everything you need to know about how to make rekenreks in your classroom with your students!
+Without further ado, here is everything you need to know about how to make rekenreks in your classroom with your students!

 Supplies to make one rekenrek: